Julie Adams: Film

-She used her real name until 1949, when she began working for Universal-International, the same studio where she met future stars such as James Best, Piper Laurie, Rock Hudson and Tony Curtis.
+In 1949 she began working for Universal-International, the same studio where she met future stars such as Piper Laurie, Rock Hudson, and Tony Curtis.
 She then became "Julia" and eventually "Julie".
 In 1954, she explained the latter change, "The studio picked Julia, but I never have felt comfortable with it.
 I just like the name Julie better, and the studio has given me permission to make the change."